matthewblain/crosstowntrail-web/cue-sheets/bike-north.md

 * Continue past closed fishing pier.
 * Trail continues as path alongside road. (**Note: Resume route from detour above**)
 * Continue along path immediately adjacent to Harney Way.
 You will go past concrete traffic barriers and then a small parking lot.
-* **Do not miss this turn**: Stay on path next to road until you arrive at a zebra crossing on your right across from the est end of a large, orange condo complex.
+* **Do not miss this turn**: Stay on path next to road until you arrive at a zebra crossing on your right across from the west end of a large, orange condo complex.
 * **Note**: If the trail turns to concrete, you have gone too far.
 Go back to the zebra crossing.
 * Cross Harney Way at crosswalk.
 Proceed one block up Executive Park Blvd.
 * Proceed one block up Executive Park.